MatNaw/feed-a-dog-olx/README.md

 Run the `main.py` script either via IDE (e.g. [PyCharm](https://www.jetbrains.com/pycharm/)) or via terminal from the project's root directory (`python main.py`).

-Default number of iterations within the script is 100 (see corresponding variable at the top of the script).
+Default number of iterations within the script is set to 15 (see corresponding `ITERATIONS` variable at the top of the script).
+For more verbose logging while script is running, set `DEBUG_MODE` variable to `True`.